 If you told me my favorite weekend getaway last year would’ve been to the middle of New Mexico, I would have looked at you incredulously.
 I wouldn’t have even believed there was a ski resort with any sort of elevation in New Mexico had I not seen it with my own eyes.
 But they don’t call it the Land of Enchantment for nothing.
+Here’s a rundown of things to do in Ruidoso and why you should visit.

 So wait…what is this place?